 You have specific things that you’re trying to accomplish as a business.
 Digital transformation is a route to find new ways to accomplish those things.
 Try not to get lost out in the weeds, if you can.

 Embrace adaptability and agility

-In a way, this is really the whole game right here—it’s important enough that it gets to be our conclusion.
+In a way, this is really the whole game right here.
 Digital transformation is all about moving forward.
 It’s about what’s next, and the future of your business and your industry.
 So, obviously, in order for you to ride that wave, you have to be ready to change course quickly and smoothly.
 Embrace it.
 Enjoy the change, rather than just trying to survive it.
 Because the change isn’t something you just weather.
 It’s the thing that’s going to allow your business to thrive and grow, and to evolve into the best version of itself.
 It’s the thing that’s going to let you leave your competitors in the dust.
 Change, and digital transformation specifically, will put you on top.